Best Time to Visit Tadoba National Park

 Wildlife Safari in Tadoba National Park

 Safari is the main attraction in Tadoba national park.
-The park provides open Gypsy safari , Open Canter and Mini Bus safari along with professional Guide and Driver.
+The park provides open Gypsy safari and bus safari along with guides.

-Open gypsy safari is famous for spotting tigers , wild dogs, sloth bear and others.
-The gypsy safari has to be booked online in advance (120 days and 60 days early) through on portal government website.
-Canter can also booked early from the DFO office Chandrapur .
+Open gypsy safari is famous for spotting wild dogs, sloth bear and others.
+The jeep or gypsy safari has to be booked in advance in the DFO office near the park.
 Spot booking is available in the Entry gate of the park.
+Online facilities are not available.
+Private jeeps can be hired in nearby taxi stands.

 There are 88 tigers, as of August 2016 in the reserve, and 58 in the forests immediately outside the reserve.